Osorkon21/Bossfall/Bossfall ReadMe.txt

     SKILLS:

+        - Miscellaneous Skill starting levels are 1 to 4 rather than vanilla's 3 to 6.
+This only applies to new characters.

         - Etiquette and Streetwise are exercised when encountering human enemies even if you don't pacify them.
 This now matches behavior of other language skills.